 - Serve as an ongoing resource for students as they adjust to life and study abroad;

 - Remain on site throughout the duration of their program;

-  - Inform OGE of significant program developments and collaborate with OGE staff in addressing problems as they arise;
+- Inform OGE of significant program developments and collaborate with OGE staff in responding to emergency situations as they arise;

 - Attend an annual, on-campus training workshop for directors of summer programs.

 - Submit a summary report to OGE at the end of each program.